hamalcij/biotool/docs/api/pdb.md

 ## `RESIDUE`

-`RESIDUE` macro defines a class that will let you access specific residue's attributes from your `.pdb` file.
+`RESIDUE` macro defines a proxy class that will let you access specific residue's attributes from your `.pdb` file.

 To instantiate the class, use the macro `FIND_RESIDUE`.